John Pretlove

 John Frederick Pretlove (23 November 1932 – 1 April 2018) was an English amateur sportsman whose first-class cricket career extended from 1954 to 1968 and who was considered one of the best Rugby fives players in England.
-He played cricket for Cambridge University and Kent County Cricket Club between 1955 and 1959 and for MCC sides until 1968.
+He played cricket for Cambridge University and Kent County Cricket Club between 1955 and 1959 and for MCC until 1968.

 Early life

 Pretlove was born at Camberwell in London, the eldest son of a shopkeeper, and educated at Alleyn's School before going up to Gonville and Caius College, Cambridge in 1953 to read English and Russian – having completed his national service in the Intelligence Corps after leaving school.
 At school he had won the Public Schools Rugby fives singles competition in 1950 and both the singles and doubles in 1951 and had played both cricket and football.
-At university he won Blues for cricket, association football and Rugby fives, captaining the football side.
+At university he won Blues for cricket, association football and Rugby fives, captaining the football team.